thalamicseg/hipsthomasdocker/README.md

 docker run -it --rm --name sthomas -v ${PWD}:/data -w /data anagrammarian/sthomas hipsthomas.sh -v -i CAM003_WMn.nii.gz
 ```

-## Common issues
-- The first cropping step of THOMAS occasionally fails in older patients due to presence of neck tissue.
-If you are seeing failures (abormally small or large values of 1-THALAMUS typically 3000-6000 is normal, anything outside is suspect, any 0s in nuclei typically 2-AV or 9-LGN or 10-MGN are also indicative of crop failures albeit more subtle asymmetric crop than complete failure) view crop_T1.nii.gz from left and the central slice should have both thalami.

-- In case of a crop failure, try running ```bet``` and then run thomas on brain extracted data.
-The bet command we recommend is ```bet input output -B -R``` where input is your T1 image.
-Note that ```bet``` is available inside the docker container which can be entered using ```docker run -v ${PWD}:${PWD} -w ${PWD} --rm -it thomasmerged``` and you can simply run bet here on a case by case basis or write a batch script.
-This is useful if bet is not installed locally

 ### or Running with the Support Scripts